-During the past year, districts have transitioned from pandemic responses to establishing a new normal in classrooms and schools.
-Technology integration and connectivity reliance are now, more than ever, key to all functions of a school district and especially with teaching and learning.
+Technology integration and connectivity reliance continue to be key to all functions of a school district and especially with teaching and learning.

 Districts across the state continue to benefit through the collective nature of this program.
 The K-20 network provides a fundamental and cost-saving service to districts across the state, especially to our rural and small districts.
-In fact, K-12 school districts account for approximately 72% of all connected sectors on the K-20 Network.
+In fact, K-12 school districts account for approximately 69% of all connected sectors on the K-20 Network.